openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 - Otherwise, the Verifier expects one combination of the Credentials listed in `valid_credential_sets`, with optional credentials marked by the postfix `?`.

-Credentials not matching the respective restrictions expressed within `expect_credentials` MUST NOT be returned, i.e., they are treated as if they would not exist in the Wallet.
+Credentials not matching the respective constraints expressed within `expect_credentials` MUST NOT be returned, i.e., they are treated as if they would not exist in the Wallet.